 For a long time, we considered ourselves Vietnam travel experts.
 We’ve traveled to Vietnam more than a half dozen times.
 And, we’ve seen parts of Vietnam that many travelers never see (Dong Ha, Quang Tri Province anyone?).
+We’ve done more than just travel to Hoi An.
 After all of these trips to Hanoi, I thought I was a Hanoi street food expert.
 But, when we took a Hanoi street food tour, we were surprised to learn how much more there was to learn about Hanoi food.

 We’ve spent a lot of time exploring the Hanoi restaurant scene.
 Some of our favorite restaurants are well known, like Cha Ca La Vong, in the Old Quarter.
 Others are definitely off the Hanoi tourism trail.
 Chim Sao is not near any of the Hanoi attractions and is probably not rated as the best restaurant in Hanoi, but we visit there every time we travel to Hanoi.
 There’s a Vietnamese beer garden near there that we also love.
 They don’t even have English menus.

 The problem was we found ourselves going back to the same places, the same street food corners, and eating the same foods that top every top 10 list of foods to eat in Hanoi.
 We’ve eaten our share of pho and bun cha, and I love them both dearly.
 I just wanted to know a little more.